 And that’s the way it is with stories: something has to perish in order to be resurrected.

 All beauty, all poetry, all truth and all eternity arise only from loss.

-If you want to learn more about how a grumpy rhino can improve the storytelling of your novel, film, vision, corporate blog or organisation, contact me for a talk or workshop.
+If you want to learn more about how a grumpy rhino can improve the storytelling of your novel, film, vision, corporate blog or organisation, book me for a talk or workshop.

 „My benevolent, distressed and miserable muse in armored pajamas, who sometimes helps me when I am hard at work.”